Hello, I’m Alison.

-I completed a two-year advanced training in Pre- and Perinatal somatic therapy with Myrna Martin, focusing on resolving pregnancy- and birth-related difficulties in people of all ages, and supporting parent/infant bonding.
-This training is informed by the work of Ray Castellino (resolving infant trauma) and Dr. Peter Levine’s understanding of the nervous system’s response to trauma and healing (Somatic Experiencing).
-Further studies in working with developmental trauma include applications of Polyvagal Theory, and Transforming the Experience-Based Brain (Stephen Terrell)
+I completed a two-year advanced training in pre- and perinatal somatic therapy with Myrna Martin, focusing on resolving pregnancy- and birth-related difficulties and their effect on people of all ages.
+This training is informed by the work of Ray Castellino (resolving infant trauma), Peter Levine’s understanding of the nervous system’s response to trauma and healing (Somatic Experiencing), and Polyvagal Theory (Stephen Porges).

 How about you?